GlobalGovernanceFrameworks/website/src/lib/content/frameworks/en/implementation/peace/index.md

 - [Implementation Tools](#implementation-tools)
 - [Access and Usage](#access-and-usage)

 In a world marked by fragmentation and escalating tensions, the *Peace & Conflict Resolution Framework* emerges as a comprehensive blueprint for transforming conflict into opportunity, weaving together preventive diplomacy, multi-track engagement, and restorative justice.
 Drawing on both ancient wisdom and cutting-edge technology, it reimagines peace not as merely the absence of violence, but as dynamic systems of cooperation spanning local communities to global institutions.
-This master index serves as the gateway to the framework, linking its sixteen sections and providing stakeholders—mediators, policymakers, community leaders, and peace advocates—with practical tools to navigate complex conflicts and build sustainable peace in diverse contexts.
+This master index serves as the gateway to the framework, linking its twenty-seven sections and providing stakeholders—mediators, policymakers, community leaders, and peace advocates—with practical tools to navigate complex conflicts and build sustainable peace in diverse contexts.

 ### <a id="overview"></a>Overview
 The framework provides a holistic architecture for effective peace governance across multiple scales, addressing both immediate conflict drivers and structural roots of violence.
 It integrates preventive diplomacy with restorative justice, indigenous wisdom with digital innovation, and local agency with global coordination.
 Aligned with the UN Sustainable Development Goals (particularly SDG 16: Peace, Justice and Strong Institutions), it prioritizes inclusivity, trauma-informed approaches, and environmental stewardship while offering practical implementation pathways tailored to diverse regional and cultural contexts.